Frequently Asked Questions

 Technical Questions

-I have had the good fortune and the opportunity to photograph in dense tropical rain forests, sand deserts, salt deserts, mountains, hills, fields, thorny jungles, on sea shores and each has its special place because they have each taught me something I didn’t know.
+• I have had the good fortune and the opportunity to photograph in thick rainforests, sandy deserts, salt flats, mountains, hills, fields, thorny forests, and seashores.
+Each place is special and has taught me something new.